ktoso/rx-wiki/Filtering-Observables.md

 #### only emit the last _n_ items emitted by an Observable
 [[images/rx-operators/last.png]]

-To convert an Observable that emits several items into one that only emits the last _n_ of these itemsbefore completing, use the `takeLast( )` method.
+To convert an Observable that emits several items into one that only emits the last _n_ of these items before completing, use the `takeLast( )` method.
 For instance, in the following code, `takeLast( )` emits only the last integer in the list of integers represented by `numbers`:

 ```groovy
 numbers = Observable.from([1, 2, 3, 4, 5, 6, 7, 8, 9]);